ryanafolk/phycella_project/README.md

 ### morphological_MDS
 There are two subdirectories with the same missing data treatment as iBPP (missing data kept or removed).
 In each analysis, the input trait data are in `phycella_trait.py`, the analysis script to generate the distance matrix is `phycella_trait.py`, the distance matrix is `distancematrix.csv`, the MDS script is `pcoa_traitdata.r`, and R plots are in the subdirectory `plots`.

-## mantel
-This directory gives the data and code for Mantel tests.
-The analysis script is `mantel_tests.r`.
-CSVs give coordinates and distance matrices, tree files give the trees used for deriving patristic distances, and `rename.sh` is a script for reconciling names from the different datasets.

 ## phylogenetics
 This directory gives trees and alignments for phylogenetic analyses.
 The subdirectories are: